skip to content

 Deep Insights on Faith & the Inner Life • Jul 01st 1986

-Minister to Minister Part 1 – Gene’s testimony
+Minister to Minister Part 1 – Gene Edwards Shares His Testimony and Journey Beyond Organized Religion

 Thought I’d pass on a little gossip to you.
 I was there on Clinton Street and witnessed those people in those horrible conditions.
 And Sunday, it was the Sunday before Easter, and I went to the largest Christian evangelical church building in greater New York, and I sat in the balcony, and I heard the pastor, nationally known, preach and bless his heart, it was an off day.
 He aimed at nothing, and he hit it, and I looked at those well-dressed people, and I looked at that well-dressed minister, and I looked at that ritual.
 I had been through that ritual so many times, and I was so tired of that ritual.